 So how do you go from offering free packages to keeping the lights on?
 And what do you include in a free package that it offers values to members but doesn’t require any of your time?
 How can you survive the coronavirus recession by giving your services away for free?

 In this article we will discuss how to build your packages in such a way that freemium doesn’t require any time from, you but still offers unique value to clients and encourages them to upgrade their packages.

 In explaining these topics we have to understand two new terms: Upselling and Cross-selling.
 Your ability to build, market and sell upsell and cross-sell packages will determine your success in the new fitness industry.

 - Upselling is simply moving a client from one package to another higher cost and higher value one.

 - Cross-selling is selling individual services or products that compliment the package that the client is already on.

-The reason for this is simple: while most businesses will try to build all-inclusive and low cost packages because they believe that’s what the market wants you’re going to build a la-carte packages.
+The reason for this is simple: while most businesses will try to build all-inclusive and low-cost packages because they believe that’s what the market wants you’re going to build a-la-carte package.

 Freemium packages, by nature, are somewhat paradoxical.
 They need to be something that people would pay for, but with a $0 price tag.
 Because people must be willing to pay for them, they must deliver a high level of service.